alianse777/darknet-sys-rust/README.md

 If you prefer not to build the source code and use the generated bindings already built in our repository, add the `runtime` feature to take effect.

-In this way, you have to make sure your program can find the shared library in standard paths in runtime, such as `/usr/lib/libdarkd.so` on Linux.
-Otherwise, you have to add additional search paths to the `LD_LIBRARY_PATH` environment variable.

 ```sh
 cargo build --feature runtime